danielgeiszler/personalwebsite/posts/20241219-machine-learning-basics/machine_learning_basics.md

 **Tanh**: outputs on range (-1, 1) rather than (0,1).
 Still suffers from the vanishing gradient problem at large absolute inputs.

 **Leaky ReLU**: returns x if x > 0, else returns $\alpha$x where $\alpha$ is manually tunable.
 This change mitigates the dead neuron issue.

+These are some common types of layers:

+**Dense**: connects all neurons in the previous layer to all neurons in current layer.
+They are used in feed forward networks or as the final layer in classification, but in the latter case can be replaced by global average pooling and softmax.

+**Pooling layer**: reduces dimensions by summarization (e.g., taking the max or average value)

+**Convolutional layer**: performs a convolution between the input and a kernel (weight matrix which is learned during training).
+1D convolutions can be used for sequences, 2D for images, and 3D for spatial data or videos.
+One variant uses dilated kernels, which has gaps between kernel elements to widen its receptive field.

+**Recurrent layer**: process sequential data by maintaining a hidden state across steps